Updated and expanded 1/16/2020

 The creation of the CPT and custom fields is pretty standard.
 When creating the templates, you use a builder interface to layout rows and columns and then drag and drop fields into position.
 The templates are responsive out of the box.

 Pros: The Themify Post Type Builder is one of the easiest options available for creating CPTS and creating display templates.
 It has a simple relationship field and the option for repeater fields.
-It is kept up to date, uses a GPL license, and there is a lifetime purchase option.
+It is kept up to date, uses a GPL license.
 Support is good.
+You can include custom fields in archive templates.

 Additional Information: My sense is that the interface is kept simple and straightforward, which makes it easy to use, but it may not have a ton of flexibility for advanced use cases.
-If you are using Themify themes, the Themify Post Type Builder makes sense for simple to medium use cases.
-The plugin subscription is $49 a year, or you can purchase the lifetime club option for $249 that includes all of their themes and plugins.
+If you are using Themify themes or want a simple all-in-one solution, the Themify Post Type Builder makes sense for simple to medium use cases.
+The lifetime club option costs $249 and includes all of their themes and plugins.

 Along with ACF, Toolset has been one of the solutions that has been around for a while.
 It is used for both creating CPTs and for displaying custom content.
 Toolset is a suite of plugins largely focused on CPTs and their display, so it makes sense that it is the most comprehensive.
-It includes Types for creating CPTs and adding custom fields, Views for creating templates, and Layouts which provides additional options for template creation.
-There is also a maps plugin and a limited forms plugin for front-end submissions, along with other plugins for things like site management.
+It includes Types for creating CPTs and adding custom fields, and Views for creating templates using HTML and Bootstap.
+There is also a maps plugin and a limited forms plugin for front-end submissions, along with other plugins for things like access management.
 The Views plugin provides options for creating search forms and complex displays with conditional logic beyond just template usage logic.

-Pros: You can use Toolset to extend built in post types and you can also use it to create templates for them, in addition to templates for CPTs.
+Pros: You can use Toolset to extend built-in post types and you can also use it to create templates for them, in addition to templates for CPTs.
 The post relationship features are sophisticated and I suspect the most performant for large complex projects, though I don't know of any official statistics.
-There is a very of the Views plugin for use with WooCommerce.
+There is a version of the Views plugin for use with WooCommerce.
+The Toolset Blocks plugin provides a modern and easy interface for creating templates.

 Additional Information: The Types plugin was originally offered on the WordPress directory as a free lead-in for the premium suite, but that has changed and to get the latest version of Types you need a premium subscription.
 Toolset used to have a lifetime purchase option, but they have moved to a subscription only model.
 The cost of the subscription has gone up, likely to help cover the cost of support.
-The unlimited site version is $299 the first year and $224 after the first year, making it both the most comprehensive and most expensive option.
+The unlimited site version is $299 the first year and $224 after the first year.

 I'd recommend Toolset for any level of project, from simple to complex.